vcgarnica/MSE_FindR/README.md

 As mentioned before, in two-way complete designs, there are two factors of interest in ANOVA and reported information may be about A, B, or A × B interaction.
 This selection is done via:

 * **Source of variation:** represents treatment structure of studies.
-Select A when only means for one factor are reported and A × B when both treatment list are reported.
-In case A is selected, users must specify a column with the factor of interest (A) and the number of levels for the omitted factor (B).
+Select A when only means for one factor are reported and A × B when both treatment lists are reported.

+In case A is selected, users must specify a column with the factor of interest (A) and the number of levels for the omitted factor (B) via:

-* **Number of levels of factor B:** represents the number of levels for factor B. – numerical.
+* **Number of levels of factor B:** represents the number of levels for factor B – numerical.

-Alternatively, when A × B interaction means and its post hoc tests are reported, users must specify a column for factor B via:
+In scenarios where A × B interaction means are reported, users must specify a column for factor B via:

 * **Factor B:** represents the treatment list for factor B – either numerical or categorical.

 For split-plot designs, in addition to the **source of variation** selection tab, a **level** selection field is displayed:

 * **Level:** represents the level (main or subplot) when only a single factor is reported.
-Users must select one of the options to distinguish $\hat\sigma^2$ estimation between 3 and 4.
+Users must select one of the options to distinguish $\hat\sigma^2$ estimation between 1 and 2.

-Conversely, when the A × B interaction is statistically significant, both factors are present in the trial report and should be included as factor A and factor B columns in the CSV input file, just like in the factorial designs.
-Changing the **source of variation** from A to B within A will result in the respective selection fields, which must follow the structure of A being the main plot level and B the subplot level, respectively.

-After column selections have been made and the estimate button pressed, a download button along with the results window will pop up.
+After column selections have been made and the estimate button pressed, a download button along with the results window will be displayed.
 Users can export the file containing `MSE FindR` estimates of degrees of freedom and $\hat\sigma^2$ for each trial along with information previously included in the original CSV file.
-Obs.: to ensure correct estimation of $\hat\sigma^2$, obtain the degrees of freedom for a few trials and compare that to `MSE FindR` estimates.
+Obs.: to ensure correct estimation of $\hat\sigma^2$, calculate the degrees of freedom for a few trials and compare that value to `MSE FindR` estimates.
 At this point, users should know that only one $\hat\sigma^2$ value should be estimated for each trial.

 # Technical details

-In section, we provide some details on $\hat\sigma^2$ estimation. `MSE FindR` computes two finite boundaries (the largest non-significant and the smallest significant differences) for all mean pairwise combinations of treatments and averages those two values for a variable called $ELSD$ ([Ngugi et al., 2011](https://apsjournals.apsnet.org/doi/abs/10.1094/PHYTO-08-10-0221)).
+In this section, we provide some details on $\hat\sigma^2$ estimation. `MSE FindR` algorithms compute two finite boundaries (the largest non-significant and the smallest significant differences) for all mean pairwise combinations of treatments and averages those two values for a variable called ELSD ([Ngugi et al., 2011](https://apsjournals.apsnet.org/doi/abs/10.1094/PHYTO-08-10-0221)).

 Table 1 outlines formulas used to obtain $\hat\sigma^2$ for one-way designs (see, [Millien & Johnson, 2009](https://www.taylorfrancis.com/books/mono/10.1201/EBK1584883340/analysis-messy-data-volume-1-george-milliken-dallas-johnson)).